RenrenRihitoRayo/dpl/README.md

 It is controlled by the user and can only be used by functions that can return.

+(previous execution times removed as they could fall under misinformation)

 ```DuProL
 # DEPENDS ON DEVICE
 # AND MUSNT BE TAKEN AT FACE VALUE